Prag8855/aab/content/guides/moving-out.md

 ### Hire a moving company

-A moving company helps you pack boxes, disassemble furniture, save a parking space, hire movers, and [change your address](/guides/address-change).
+A moving company helps you pack boxes, disassemble furniture, save a parking space (*Halteverbot*), hire movers, and [change your address](/guides/address-change).
 It costs 600 to 1,200€, but it's worth it.[^24] The price depend on how much furniture you have, and how hard it is to move the furniture.[^40]

 If you don't have many things to move, a "man with a van".
 They are often cheaper than a moving company.
 [Möbel Taxi](https://www.moebel-taxi.de/english/) is a popular option.
 You can find more on [Kleinanzeigen](https://www.ebay-kleinanzeigen.de/s-mitte/umzug/k0l3518).